HeTM: Transactional Memory for Heterogeneous Systems

 \section{Abstract}

 Modern heterogeneous computing architectures, which couple multi-core CPUs with discrete many-core GPUs (or other specialized hardware accelerators), enable unprecedented peak performance and energy efficiency levels.
-Unfortunately, though, developing applications that can take full advantage of the potential of heterogeneous systems is a notoriously hard task.
+However, developing applications that can take full advantage of the potential of heterogeneous systems is a notoriously hard task.
 This work takes a step towards reducing the complexity of programming heterogeneous systems by introducing the abstraction of Heterogeneous Transactional Memory (\abstraction). \abstraction provides programmers with the illusion of a single memory region, shared among the CPUs and the (discrete) GPU(s) of a heterogeneous system, with support for atomic transactions.
-Besides introducing the abstract semantics and programming model of \abstraction, we present the design and evaluation of a concrete implementation of the proposed abstraction, which we named Speculative \abstraction (\system). \system makes use of a novel design that leverages on speculative techniques and aims at hiding the inherently large communication latency between CPUs and discrete GPUs and at minimizing inter-device synchronization overhead. \system is based on a modular and extensible design that allows for easily integrating alternative TM implementations on the CPU's and GPU's sides, which allows the flexibility to adopt, on either side, the TM implementation (e.g., in hardware or software) that best fits the applications' workload and the architectural characteristics of the processing unit.
-We demonstrate the efficiency of the \system via an extensive quantitative study based both on synthetic benchmarks and on a porting of a popular object caching system.
+Besides introducing the abstract semantics and programming model of \abstraction, we present the design and evaluation of a concrete implementation of the proposed abstraction, referred herein as Speculative \abstraction (\system). \system makes use of a novel design that leverages speculative techniques, which aims at hiding the inherently large communication latency between CPUs and discrete GPUs and at minimizing inter-device synchronization overhead.
+We demonstrate the efficiency of the \system via an extensive quantitative study based both on synthetic benchmarks and on a popular object caching system.